• Home

 First booby sighting!

-The boobies are pretty much the rock-stars of the Galapagos and practically every item in each gift shop prominently features those baby blue feet.
+The boobies are pretty much the rock-stars of the Galapagos.
+Practically every item in each gift shop prominently features those baby blue feet.

-It’s all in good fun, though, and there are more than a few tourists walking around this town wearing an “I Love Boobies” shirt featuring the islands’ dashing blue-footed mascot.
+It’s all in good fun, though.
+There are more than a few tourists walking around this town wearing an “I Love Boobies” shirt featuring the islands’ dashing blue-footed mascot.

-So thrilled by our booby discovery, we hardly noticed that the rain had returned.
+So thrilled by our booby discovery, we hardly notice that the rain has returned.
 So much for sunshine!
-We started the long trail back into town for some lunch before our 2pm ferry to Isabela.
+We start the long trail back into town for some lunch before our 2:00pm ferry to Isabela.

 The Inter-Island “Ferry” Experience